-The Mission District Historic District contains representative types of the island's residential architecture.
+The East End/Mission Historic District contains representative types of the island's residential architecture.
 At least one French colonial log building survives in the district on McGulpin Street.
 These rare, historic structures contribute to Mackinac's national significance.
-The William McGulpin house (moved from McGulpin Street to Fort Street in 1982) dates from 1790-91 and it is likely the former neighboring log house at 6768 McGulpin Street, known as the McGulpin Family house, dates from that time period.
-An original portion of the La Framboise House, now Harbour View Inn, (6860 Main Street) built in 1820 has sided log construction.
+The William McGulpin House (moved from McGulpin Street to Fort Street in 1982) dates from 1790-91; as does likely its former neighboring log house at 6768 McGulpin Street, known as the McGulpin Family house.
+An original portion of the Madame La Framboise House, now Harbour View Inn, (6860 Main Street) built in 1820 is of sided log construction.

 The Mission Church (6670 Main Street) and Ste.
 Anne's Church (6836 Main Street) and Rectory (6837 Main Street) represent religious architecture of the nineteenth century.
-A fine Greek Revival example is the Lafayette Davis House at 6806 Main, now Haan's 1830 Inn.
+A fine Greek Revival example is the Lafayette Davis House (6806 Main Street), now Haan's 1830 Inn.

 There are many examples of well-preserved two-story, front-gabled vernacular houses - the most common type of early nineteenth century house on the island.
 Bayview Bed and Breakfast (6947 Main Street), Bonnie Doone Cottage (6883 Main Street), the Bennett Hotel (6781 Main Street) are representative of the Queen Anne style.
 Other architectural styles popular during the period can be found in the Italianate Vernacular of Thuya Cottage (6948 Main Street), and the Colonial Revival portico added in the 1890s to the Madame LaFramboise House/Harbour View Inn (6860 Main Street), and Sainte Anne's Rectory (6837 Main Street).
-The mid-twentieth century structures in the district are representative of the post-World War II period when the ranch house exemplified the change to less ornate and elaborate structures.

-As a group, the Mission Historic District is a dense neighborhood that includes examples of nineteenth century cottages, year-round homes, boarding/rooming houses, hotels, and churches of historic significance that flanks the island to the east end of downtown as the Westend Historic District neighborhood does to the west.
+As a group, the East End Mission Historic District is a dense neighborhood that includes examples of nineteenth century cottages, year-round homes, boarding/rooming houses, hotels, and churches of historic significance that flanks the island and the downtown to the east end of downtown as the West End Historic District neighborhood does to the west.